Subgroups of Amish: New Order Amish

 The New Order Amish are a subgroup of Amish which is close to the Old Order Amish.
-New Order Amish split away from the Old Order Amish in the 1960s for a variety of reasons, which included a desire for "clean" youth courting standards, meaning they do not condone tobacco, alcohol, or the practice of bundling, or non-sexually lying in bed together, during courtship.
+New Order Amish split from the Old Order Amish in the 1960s for a variety of reasons, which included a desire for "clean" youth courting standards, meaning they do not condone tobacco, alcohol, or the practice of bundling, or non-sexually lying in bed together, during courtship.
 They also wished to incorporate more evangelical elements into the church, including Sunday school and mission work.

 In 1966, around one hundred families split with the Old Order Amish in Lancaster County, Pennsylvania, and created two new congregations, and have since taken on the name "New Order Amish."
 A separate movement developed in Ohio at around the same time.

-Like Old Order groups, New Order Amish use the horse and buggy, wear plain clothing, speak the Pennsylvania German dialect, and practice home worship.
+Like Old Order groups, New Order Amish drive horses for transportation, wear plain clothing, speak the Pennsylvania German dialect, and practice home worship.
 As with other Amish, technological restrictions include prohibitions on the internet, television, and radio.
 Some New Order Amish allow electricity around the home, and some groups permit telephones in the home as well.
 New Order Amish may be more lenient in the practice of shunning and may be more permissive of photography than lower-order groups.
 New Order Amish prohibit alcohol and tobacco use (seen in some Old Order groups), an important factor in the original division.

 There are several different fellowships which are referred to as being "New Order."
 New Order Amish communities can be found in around a dozen states, with the largest population in the Holmes County, Ohio settlement.

 Beachy Amish Mennonite

-Even though called "Amish", the Beachy Amish lack several typical features associated with the Amish, like horse and buggy transportation, the worship in private homes and the preservation of the German language (with exception of Old Beachy Amish).
+Even though called "Amish", the Beachy Amish lack several typical features associated with the Amish, like horse-drawn transportation, the worship in private homes and the preservation of the German language (with exception of Old Beachy Amish).
 They can be grouped with the Amish Mennonites, with which they share many features.

 The Beachy Amish Mennonite constituency is a loose association of Anabaptist churches without a central governing body.
 Because of the loose structure, few common characteristics are shared by all Beachy congregations.
 Some similarities include adhering to the Dordrecht Confession of Faith and practicing varying degrees of Anabaptist practice, such as nonresistance, separation from the state, and adult baptism.